Editorial Standards A-Z

 One word (no hyphen) used for the internet connection term.

 Spell out the word “percent” or use "%" and repeat if a range is described.
-Do not spell out the numbers, use numerals.
+Do not spell out the numbers, use numerals, unless starting a sentence with the percentage.

 Example: